-Merchant Account OverviewA merchant account is a bank account except used specifically for business transactions.
-An account is usually set up between a merchant and a bank or PSP (payment service provider).
+Merchant Account OverviewA merchant account is a bank account that helps you process payments.
+An account is usually set up between a merchant services provider or a PSP (payment service provider).

 They are essential for any business or commercial organisation looking to accept credit and debit card payments either online, over the counter or by telephone or post.

 Check out a more detailed breakdown of the costs below.

 Frustratingly, it can be difficult to compare merchant account costs unless you know what to look out for.
 One merchant account price may look totally different to another - and this is because different providers include different factors in their quote.
 Some of the most common reasons for variation in fees are outlined below.

 - Your business type - the 'riskier' your business, the higher the rates on your merchant account

 - Add-ons - extra services like a credit card terminal, payment gateway or full EPOS system can bump up the price

 - Amount of money processed - the more money you process via credit or debit cards, the more chance you have of negotiating a better deal

 - The type of payment you accept - contactless and chip and pin are the most considered secure, swipe and online (card holder not present) transactions less so.

 - The length of your contract - check your contract for early termination fees as these can easily catch business owners out